alexgreul/prek-planner/README.md

 appropriate activities — each one tied to specific Florida early-learning standards, with every citation verified before it reaches the teacher.

-Built for [name the early learning center] to cut the time teachers spend hunting through the standards while lesson planning.
+Built for Peace Lutheran Early Learning Center to cut the time teachers spend hunting through the standards while lesson planning.

 ## The problem